Sign3labs/sdk-integration-guide/README.md

 1. Initialize the SDK in the `onCreate()` method of your Application class.
 2. Use the ClientID and Client Secret shared with the credentials document.
 3. to enable a more in-depth root detection, you would need to add `enabledSign3Service`.
+4. The SDK require a minimum SDK version of 23 if your app is targeting below this version must enclose Sign3 API calls within conditional checks.

 ### For Java